The Many Names of The Virgin Mary

 Yet the most honorable title of all is ‘Theotokos’: Mary’s first and most important title which means “God bearer.”
 The title, defined by the Council of Ephesus in 431 A.D., refers to the Virgin Mary as the Mother of the incarnate Son of God.

 There are many things that have no explanation… so we label these events as “mysteries” or Super Natural.
 If science is not advanced enough to explain a “mystery”, does it mean the event did not happen?
 So this is the conundrum with the mysteries associated with the Mother of God.
 In the Catholic Faith it is embraced that God has, in Jesus Christ, accepted a human nature, chosen to be born into this world as we have all been born into this world, has lived a real, human life, and has experienced suffering and death.
 That God as Jesus Christ was born of a woman, while it can be appreciated and believed, can never be fully explained – and there we have a mystery.
+Those are precepts of the Catholics (which should be taken on faith).

 More musings on this trilogy: